archesproject/arches_rdm_example_project/README.md

     source ENV/bin/activate
     ```

-5. Navigate to the arches-rdm package, and install it into the virtual environment:
+5. Navigate to the arches-lingo package, and install it into the virtual environment:
     ```
-    cd arches-rdm
+    cd arches-lingo
     pip install -e .
     ```